Best Film for the Konica Autoreflex TC

 One of the wonderful properties of film is that you can change the film emulsion you use and get a different look to your images.

 All new 35mm film made these days has DX encoding.
 This makes it possible for cameras to automatically detect and set the ISO when the film is put in the camera.

 The ASA (ISO) on the Konica Autoreflex TC has to be manually selected.
 For that reason DX-coding doesn’t matter.

 Where to Get 35mm Film Developed?

-There are just a few possible choices for where to process 35mm film.
-For a more comprehensive discussion of the choices, take a look at my article on Where to Get Film Developed.
+There are a range of options for where to have 35mm film developed.
+For a more comprehensive explanation of the possibilities check my article on Where to Develop Film.